The Manchester DBA

 - Two residential workshops (seven days in October and six days in February)

 Throughout the programme you will be required to attend the annual DBA conference in Manchester.
-This four-day event takes place in June and provides further networking opportunities, plus the chance to gain experience of presenting your research.
+This four-day event takes place in July and provides further networking opportunities, plus the chance to gain experience in presenting your research.

 One annual intake in October.

 Normally five years.
-It may be possible to complete in four years if you are able to devote more time to your studies.
 It is not possible to accelerate the taught element of the programme during the first two years.

 - £3,000 Pre-payment upon acceptance of your place